efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

 The  :meth:`pydevmgr_elt_qt.MotorCtrl.disconnect` does the contrary, it free the nodes and callbacks from the ``downloader`` and remove buttons action, used when the widget is destroyed for instance.

-Optionally the :meth:`pydevmgr_elt_qt.MotorCtrl.disconnect` returns a object used to enable and disable the widget temporally :
+Optionally the :meth:`pydevmgr_elt_qt.MotorCtrl.connect` returns a object used to enable and disable the widget temporally :

 .. code-block:: python